interior March is Workplace Eye Wellness Month banner image

 March is Workplace Eye Wellness Month

-ISPB and Prevent Blindness Illinois (PBIL) have declared March as Workplace Eye Wellness Month to encourage employers and employees to make eye safety and eye protection a priority on the job.
-We offer a variety of free resources including workplace eye safety fact sheets, shareable social media graphics, and, to help employers educate workers on eye protection and safety, Prevent Blindness also offers the Workplace Safety module in the Healthy Eyes Educational Series.
+ISPB and Prevent Blindness Illinois (PBIL) have declared March as Workplace Eye Wellness Month.
+The goal of the annual observance is to provide employers and employees with important information to help keep eyes safe and healthy at work.
+Prevent Blindness offers a variety of free resources including workplace eye safety fact sheets, shareable social media graphics, and webpages.
+Prevent Blindness also offers a Workplace Safety module as part of its Healthy Eyes Educational Series.

 • Place your screen 20 to 26 inches away from your eyes and a little bit below eye level.